canonical/chisel-docs/docs/tutorial/getting-started.md

 [available in the chisel-releases repository](https://github.com/canonical/chisel-releases/blob/ubuntu-24.04/slices/hello.yaml).

-Before running Chisel, creating the empty directory where the root file system should be
+Before running Chisel, create an empty directory where the root file system should be
 located:
 ```
 mkdir rootfs